Navigating permanent underdetermination in dark energy and inflationary cosmology: Addressing permanent underdetermination in cosmology

 Furthermore, this functional form happens to have the dynamical freedom mentioned earlier that allows it to saturate huge swathes of the observable $(w_0, w_a)$ parameter space.
-One the one hand, when $V'' (m^2)>0$ the dark energy equation of state has been found to evolve according to highly universal behavior characterized by slow, linear evolution \cite{Scherrer:2007pu, Wolf:2023uno}.
-While, on the other hand, when $V'' (m^2)<0$ the dark energy equation of state can evolve incredibly rapidly in a sharp, highly non-linearly manner depending on the choice of model parameters and initial conditions; this allows it to sweep over the observable parameter space \cite{Dutta:2008qn, Wolf:2023uno, Shlivko:2024llw}.
+One the one hand, when $V''>0$ the dark energy equation of state has been found to evolve according to highly universal behavior characterized by slow, linear evolution \cite{Scherrer:2007pu, Wolf:2023uno}.
+While, on the other hand, when $V''<0$ the dark energy equation of state can evolve incredibly rapidly in a sharp, highly non-linearly manner depending on the choice of model parameters and initial conditions; this allows it to sweep over the observable parameter space \cite{Dutta:2008qn, Wolf:2023uno, Shlivko:2024llw}.
 This is due to the resulting effects on the parameter $w_a$, which captures the time variation of the equation of state.
 And finally, when $V'' (m^2) \rightarrow 0$, the model recovers the cosmological constant.

 In other words, this single functional form can account for the phenomenology associated with all dark energy models that fall under the umbrella of a single, canonical, minimally-coupled scalar field.
 The relevant scales and phenomena themselves seem to single out this kind of effective description for the physics.
 Furthermore, the fact that all of these distinct models can be understood to agree on this effective description of the physics makes this analogous to the common core strategy described in \S\ref{Sec:underdetermination}.
 That is, for every distinct microphysical dark energy model of the form $\langle M, g_{\text{FLRW}}, \Phi_i, \varphi_V \rangle$, there is an equivalent description (to arbitrarily close empirical precision) given by a model of the form $\langle M, g_{\text{FLRW}}, \Phi_i, \varphi_{(V_0, m^2)} \rangle$.
-The common core approach would then implore us to adopt this description, given in terms of an effective mass and energy scale, as it has been isolated by determining which aspects of the ontology are mutually agree upon by all of the underdetermined models.
+The common core approach would then implore us to adopt this description, given in terms of an effective mass and energy scale, as it has been isolated by determining which aspects of the ontology are mutually agreed upon by all of the underdetermined models.\footnote{Cf.\ the arguments adduced in favour of Newton's law of universal gravitation in the face of (permanently) underdetermined alternatives in the hypothetical scenario contemplated by \textcite[\S1]{Ruetsche2018-RUERGR}.
+(Note that Reutsche does not use the terminology `permanent underdetermination', but her case study indeed seems to fit that mould.)}